TryggviU/glac_by_volc/README.md

 $$\overline{\tilde{z}} = \frac{1}{n} \sum_{i=1}^{n} \tilde{z}\_i$$

 is the average median glacier elevation within the radial area, comprising of $n$ glaciers.

-### Trend analysis
+The relative median glacier elevations are computed within the statistical trend analysis step.

 We use three trend tests to investigate how glacier elevations change with distance from volcanoes.
 1. Linear regression using [SciPy](https://scipy.org/) and [statsmodels](https://www.statsmodels.org/stable/index.html)